Ameer Ismail

-Justice Ameer Ismail is a retired Judge of the Supreme Court of Sri Lanka and a former Chairman of the Commission to Investigate Allegations of Bribery or Corruption, Sri Lanka.
+Ameer Ismail is a retired judge of the Supreme Court of Sri Lanka and a former chairman of the Commission to Investigate Allegations of Bribery or Corruption, Sri Lanka.

 Education

-Justice Ameer Ismail was educated at Wesley College, Colombo, Sri Lanka.
+Ismail was educated at Wesley College, Colombo, Sri Lanka.

-He obtained the Bachelor of Laws degree from the University of Ceylon in 1967 and then passed out as an Advocate from the Sri Lanka Law College.
-He was enrolled and admitted as an Advocate of the Supreme Court of Sri Lanka in 1967.
+He obtained the Bachelor of Laws degree from the University of Ceylon in 1967 and then passed out as an advocate from the Sri Lanka Law College.
+He was enrolled and admitted as an advocate of the Supreme Court of Sri Lanka in 1969.

-Justice Ismail has obtained a Diploma in International Air Law from the Utrecht University, Netherlands in 1983.
+Ismail has obtained a diploma in international air law from the Utrecht University, Netherlands in 1983.
 He has followed a course in 1998, in Dispute Resolution organized by the Institute for the Study and Development of Legal Systems in the University of California, Berkeley.

 Career

-He joined the Attorney-General's Department (Sri Lanka) as a Crown Counsel in 1971 after a brief period of practice in the unofficial bar.
-He served the Department for a period of 12 years as a State Counsel and as a Senior State Counsel.
+He joined the Attorney-General's Department as a Crown Counsel in 1971 after a brief period of practice in the unofficial bar.
+He served the department for a period of 12 years as a state counsel and as a senior state counsel.

-He was absorbed into the judiciary in 1983 as a High Court Judge.
-After serving in various stations as a Judge of the High Court exercising original jurisdiction, he was promoted as a Judge of the Court of Appeal in 1990.
-He became the President of the Court of Appeal in 1998.
+He was absorbed into the judiciary in 1983 as a High Court judge.
+After serving in various stations as a judge of the High Court exercising original jurisdiction, he was promoted as a judge of the Court of Appeal in 1990.
+He became the president of the Court of Appeal in 1998.

-He was then elevated as a Judge of the Supreme Court of Sri Lanka in 1990.
-During his tenure as a Supreme Court Judge, he served as a Member of the Judicial Service Commission.
-He was also appointed a Member of the Council of Legal Education.
-He retired as a Supreme Court Judge in 1994.
+He was then elevated as a judge of the Supreme Court of Sri Lanka in 1999.
+During his tenure as a Supreme Court judge, he served as a member of the Judicial Service Commission.
+He was also appointed a member of the Council of Legal Education.
+He retired as a Supreme Court judge in 2002.